 - Travel Risk Assessment:

-If you're planning a trip abroad please complete our Travel Risk Assessment form with details of your proposed journey.
-Alternatively if you prefer, drop into surgery to complete a form.
-(Kindly note that this service is for registered patients only)
+If you are planning a trip abroad please complete a Travel Risk Assessment form (also available from reception) with details of your proposed journey.
+(Kindly note that this service is for registered patients only).

 - Travel Appointment:

 Once you have submitted your form, please book a travel clinic appointment with the nurse, but please leave a week between submitting the form and your appointment so we can process your details.

 - Please Allow Plenty of Time:

 Patients are advised to allow plenty of time for vaccinations (at least two or three months) especially if traveling to an 'out of the way place' where they'll be living or working among local people.
 Some courses of vaccine such as rabies or Hepatitis B need to be given over several weeks.

 If you require a prescription for vaccinations this will be ready to collect 2 working days following your appointment.

 It is always a wise precaution to pack some essential items in case of illness on holiday.
 Do choose medicines according to your needs and the country you are intending to visit. lf you take prescription medicines regularly remember to pack them too.